Dayal-Joy/Hello-HTML-/README.md

 # Hello-HTML-
-A beginner-friendly HTML , CSS project aimed at learning the fundamentals of web design by building a simple and visually appealing Webpage.
+A Group of  beginner-friendly HTML , CSS projects aimed for learning the fundamentals of web design by building a simple and visually appealing Webpage.